marcusoftnet/marcusoftnet.github.io/_posts/2015-12-10-riotjs-anatomy-of-a-tag.md

 # Disclaimer and pointers
 I'm new and no front-end guy.
 This is just my way of explaining what I've picked up elsewhere.

-If you really want to learn this from scratch you should take a look at the [YouTube videos of Andrew van Der Slaars](https://www.youtube.com/watch?v=al87U6NgRTc).
+If you really want to learn this from scratch you should take a look at the [YouTube videos of Andrew Van Slaars](https://www.youtube.com/watch?v=al87U6NgRTc).
 Great, clear stuff.

 Also the [Guide](http://riotjs.com/guide/) at Riot Js is good.
 But very dense.
 I had to read it a couple of times before I got it.
 I will actually use one of their examples in this post, and try to explain it a bit further.